M4LW0R3/Portfolio/README.md

 # My Portfolio
 By Khalid
 # Description
 This is my personal portfolio.
 It gives one a complete overview on who I am as a person/developer, interest, hobbies and technical skills.
-The website is divided into sections: Jumbotron, Navigation, Introduction section (About Me), Skills & Strengths, Projects, and Contact section.
-Each section is wrapped in a div to make it easier to manipulate.
-Comments are located throughout the HTML and CSS files indicating where these sections start and end for easy references and debugging.

 # Setup/Installation requirements
 An up-to-date browser, preferably chrome
 Internet connection